 Many unpleasant travel experiences can be avoided if you are willing to roll up your sleeves and do your due diligence to ensure that you’re booking what you want, Marbury notes.
 After all, you can’t expect a place to be 100 percent up to your standards if you didn’t take the time to research the details you were booking.
 “If strong and consistent Wi-Fi is important to you, don’t assume all Wi-Fi speeds are equal across all listings.
 Or, if you’re a light sleeper and the bedroom window faces a main intersection, you should ask about the traffic noise,” she explains.
 When you read through descriptions, keep an eye out for what a host is trying to tell you, instead of rushing to find something so you can check it off your to-do list.
 “Good hosts prefer to manage your expectations before you click ‘book’ because it equates to less headaches for them, too,” she adds.
-Avoid these 10 air-travel mistakes before you get to the airport.

 Your host is taking forever to respond

 When you browse through profiles, don’t disregard the response rate.
 Especially if you are traveling to an unfamiliar destination where you won’t be fluent in the native language, having a speedy, available host is essential.
 Marbury says that it’s a major red flag when your host takes forever to respond to you—or doesn’t reply at all.
 “A host who isn’t able to respond to an inquiry within a reasonable amount of time is typically a host who will not respond to you any faster when you have an issue you want resolved within the home after checking in,” she explains.
-Don’t miss the most popular Airbnb in every state.

 You feel like it’s too good to be true